This is a quick guide about managing, amending and improving your soil.

 Relating to the above point – choose plant life that thrives in the local conditions you have, and the region you are growing in.

-A really easy thing you can do is head to Google and type in ‘what to grow in [insert your city name]’, or ‘[insert your city name] gardening guide’.
+A really easy thing you can do is head to a search engine and type in ‘what to grow in [insert your city name]’, or ‘[insert your city name] gardening guide’.
 It should come up with guides that indicate native plant life and other plant life that can be planted commonly in your area, and the seasons in which they grow in.

 Pick plant life that suits your climate, but also your soil – the soil type and soil pH.